 In recent decades the world has become much, much smaller than it used to be.
-The internet and significant improvements to transportation infrastructures has turned the world into one globalized market.
+The internet and significant improvements to transportation infrastructures has turned the world into one globalized international trade market.

 This global market offers businesses opportunities to reach new customers and secure a diverse selection of new workers, materials, and products.
 Though the opportunities associated with globalization are numerous, the risks it poses to your supply chain may be bigger than you expect.